 - General Paediatrics - Registrars and Senior Registrars

-- Neonatology - Registrars (also called Neonatal Medical Officers)
+- Neonatology - Neonatal Medical Officers

 Please note that this is a recruitment program.
 It is NOT an advanced training network and we are not trying to match to candidates' specific training needs.
 We are allocating based on competitiveness for particular positions, much like occurs when you apply to an individual position.
 The site/hospital you are applying to must also rank you high enough for us to allocate you to that role.